Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

 Implementation of this restriction brings in significant challenges.
-One possibility is to set a prior on the constraint space.
-However, posterior computation for such priors would be much complicated in drift-diffusion models.
-Instead, we conduct inference with an unconstrained prior on the drift parameters and project samples from the induced posterior to a positive simplex through a minimal distance mapping.
+One possibility is to design a prior on the constraint space, a challenging task in itself.
+Additionally, posterior computation for such priors would also be extremely complicated in drift-diffusion models.
+Instead, we conduct inference with an unconstrained prior on the drift parameters and project the samples drawn from the corresponding posterior to the constrained space through a minimal distance mapping.

-To adapt the categorical probability model so obtained to a longitudinal mixed model setting, we then assume that the drift parameters comprise input-response decision specific fixed effects and subject specific random effects, modeling them flexibly by mixtures of locally supported B-spline bases \citep{de1978practical, eilers1996flexible} spanning the length of the longitudinal experiment.
+To adapt this categorical probability model to a longitudinal mixed model setting, we then assume that the drift parameters comprise input-response-category-specific fixed effects and subject-specific random effects, modeling them flexibly by mixtures of locally supported B-spline bases \citep{de1978practical, eilers1996flexible} spanning the length of the longitudinal experiment.
 These effects are thus allowed to evolve flexibly as smooth functions of time \citep{ramsay2007applied, morris2015functional, wang2016functional} as the participants get more experience and training in their assigned decision tasks.

 We take a Bayesian route to estimation and inference.
-Carefully exploiting conditional prior-posterior conjugacies as well as the latent variable construction of the model, we design an efficient Markov chain Monte Carlo (MCMC) based algorithm for approximating the posterior, where sampling the latent response times for each observed response category greatly simplifies the computations.
+Carefully exploiting conditional prior-posterior conjugacy as well as our latent variable construction, we design an efficient Markov chain Monte Carlo (MCMC) based algorithm for approximating the posterior, where sampling the latent response times for each observed response category greatly simplifies the computations.

 We evaluate the numerical performance of the proposed approach in extensive simulation studies.
-We apply our method to the PTC1 data described above.
-These applications illustrate the efficacy of our method in providing insights into how the drift parameters that relate to the rates of accumulation of evidence in the brain evolve over time, differ between input-output category combinations, differ between individuals, etc.
+We then apply our method to the PTC1 data set described below.
+These applications illustrate the utility of our method in providing insights into how the drift parameters characterize the rates of accumulation of evidence in the brain evolve over time, differ between input-output category combinations, as well as between individuals.